 Meditation does not have to be associated with any religion or belief system—anyone can meditate.
 But meditation has not, it seems, been living up to its potential.
 It has become the basic act if sitting and finding quiet/stillness, which is purely relaxation.
 But it is so much more than that.

-Meditation is the practice of LISTENING and becoming comfortable with, or ACCEPTING, what ever the listener hears, or what ever arises, be it physical pain, emotional twinge, thought strings or silence—letting go of control and reaction, and replacing it with LOVE.
+Meditation is the practice of LISTENING to the PRESENT and becoming comfortable with, or ACCEPTING, what ever the listener hears, or what ever arises, be it physical pain, emotional twinge, thought strings or silence—letting go of control and reaction, and replacing it with LOVE.

 On a more complex level it is directly welcoming love to the pain you feel come up, and watching negativity rather than following it, or offering positivity in its stead.
-It is not stuffing or forcing, it is NOT necessarily quiet or always peaceful.
+One can do this because in that moment it is easy to see that those things ARE NOT THE PRESENT.
+It is not sushing, stuffing or forcing, it is NOT necessarily quiet or always peaceful.
 WHY?
 Because wellness involves stirring the pot.
 And when you finally quiet your external activities to listen to what is really going on, all of the pain your spirit has that demands loving attention speaks—sometimes all at once.
-But simply listening attentively, as a good friend or parent, builds pure self-connection, deep and useful insight, and profound healing.
+But simply coming into the NOW and listening attentively, as a good friend or parent, builds pure self-connection, deep and useful insight, and profound healing.
 All those earlier mentioned beliefs occur.
 Relaxation accomplishes some of these, but not nearly as many as whole mediation.

 The good news is that this opens up a whole bunch of ways to achieve this!